dbarj/database/adb-migration/03-evaluate-database-compatibility/evaluate-database-compatibility.md

 ## Introduction

-In this lab, you will create the prerequisites for starting a job.
-Plus, start a simple Data Pump export/import.
+In this lab, you will evaluate an Oracle Database for compatibility with Autonomous Database, using Cloud Premigration Advisor Tool (CPAT).

 Estimated Time: 10 Minutes